The Ultimate Guide To The Martini

 If you don't fancy lemon, the other acceptable choice is olives.
 They'll add a slightly more savoury note to your cocktail.
 Plus - perfect little snack for when you're on your third Martini and have forgotten about dinner.

-This is where the bartender will add a little olive brine to make it even more savoury.
+Like things salty?
+Add a little olive brine to your Martini.
 A light touch is needed here or you'll feel like you're drinking seawater.
 Wanna go rogue?
 Order a Gibson - it's made with pickled onions and a bit of pickle juice.
-Awesome taste, not so great if you're on a date.
+Awesome taste, though maybe not so great if you're on a date.

 The Big Martini No-Nos

-Alessandro says 'water and temperature are a Martini's worst enemy.'
+According to Alessandro, "Water and temperature are a Martini's worst enemy."
 We couldn't agree more.
-If you are having it shaken then overshaking will dilute the cocktail.
+If you are having your Martini shaken, then overshaking will dilute the cocktail.

 Mix a Martini Like A Master